-We only moved into the Del Webb Community north of Atlanta two weeks ago but I already have noticed something interesting.
+We only moved into the Del Webb Community north of Atlanta not long ago but I already have noticed something interesting.
 People are really passionate about their activities.

 For example, I attended a meeting of each of these clubs where the passion was on display with the members.
 They really get into it, going into details beyond what I thought.
 The degree of passion and zest they have for these activities was surprising.
 The club members could be professionals in these activities but in most cases they are doing it not for money but because they love doing it.
 They give their attention, time and resources to these activities to be the best they can be.

 Here are the clubs I attended during the first two weeks.